touchsoft-agroth/LibraryManagerSampleApplication/README.md

 ## Dependencies
 * .NET 8.0

+## Other information
+You are free to use any tools, libraries or other resources for the tasks.
+There are no limitations or restrictions on technologies, patterns or implementation.
+After submission, you are expected to talk about and discuss your code and choices.

 ## Tasks
 ### Improve the search functionality
 * Currently a search on books by their titles is performed each time the search text box changes.
 Instead, we would like to only perform the search once